Anelsonmousse/pdsnd_github/README.md

 6. **Restart**: If you'd like to run the analysis for a different city or filter options, you can choose to restart the script.

 ## License
+This project is released under the me.

+Feel free to customize this README further or include additional sections as needed for your specific project requirements.